ENDER-ORG/SHOW-LIST-OFFLINE/README.md

-NOTE: It doesn't have a database so the titles won't be checked.
+NOTE: It doesn't have a database so the titles won't be checked for validity.

 #EXTRA-INFO